How to Find the Best Family Counselor for Your Needs

 The intentional infliction of injury by an individual upon his or her person in a socially unacceptable manner but without the intent of suicide.

 What is your gut reaction to the phrase “self-injury”?
 If you’ve never experienced an instinct to harm yourself, you might feel unable to relate or understand why someone would hurt themselves.
-You might wonder what the warning signs or and how you can help someone who is self-injuring regularly.
+You might wonder what the warning signs are and how you can help someone who is self-injuring regularly.
+Huntington Beach Christian Counseling can provide insight and support for those facing these challenges.

 In this article, we will explore these issues and work towards an increased awareness of self-injury and how to address it.